quantiota/AI-Agent-Lab/docs/tasks/internship/2--instructions.md

 2. **Set Up the AI Agent Lab Devbox**
    - Use the **AI Agent Lab** as your dedicated development environment (devbox).
 This is mandatory for all tasks.
    - The **AI Agent Lab** is already set up with Docker, QuestDB, Grafana, and other essential tools.
 You will need to use this stack to develop, test, and debug.
+   - The `docker` folder is mapped within **code-server** to allow easy modification of the Docker setup.
+This makes managing and editing Docker configurations, such as `docker-compose.yml` and `Dockerfile`, more efficient.
+   - You **only need to add the following new volume mapping** to the existing Docker configuration:
+     - Map the `docker` folder on your local machine to `/home/coder/project/docker` inside the container.
+   - Do **not modify** the existing mappings or configuration except for this new addition.

+   - You will need to use this stack to develop, test, and debug.
    - You **only need to add the following new volume mapping** to the existing Docker configuration:
      - Map the `docker` folder on your local machine to `/home/coder/project/docker` inside the container.
    - Do **not modify** the existing mappings or configuration except for this new addition.